 Read patient and survivor stories about ovarian cancer, learn about risk factors, symptoms, and treatments, and more.

-Finding out you have a gene mutation can be stressful and scary.
-However, once you and your doctor know, you can take steps to prevent and detect cancers early.
+Finding out you have a BRCA gene mutation can be scary.
+But knowledge is power, and you can take these steps to prevent and detect breast cancer early.

 Share with others how you feel about living with cancer, so they have a true picture of what you’re experiencing.

 Tips for avoiding cancer horror stories from friends and family when you share your cancer diagnosis, including take the initiative in the conversation and letting others know how you feel right away.

 After breast cancer treatment and removal of a melanoma, Patty never imagined she would be diagnosed with ovarian cancer.
 Turns out she has the BRCA1 gene.
 Here’s her story.